allielynne20/wk-nine-challenge/README.md

   - Review documentation for any other errors

   ## **Testing**
-  You can test this project by running node index in your command line after you have downloaded the github repo.
+  You can test this by opening the app and searching your city.

   ## **Questions**
   If you have any questions in regard to this project please reach out by contacting me through: